PaulGilmartin/graph_wrap/README.md

 ## Documentation (by Example)

-In this section we give a brief overview of how to use GraphWrap via examining a simple concrete example.
+In this section we give a brief overview of how to use GraphWrap with Django REST Framework via examining a simple concrete example.

 ### Set-up
-Suppose we have the following basic django models and corresponding DRF serializers and viewsets ( a fully executable version of this example can be found in graph_wrap.tests):
+Suppose we have the following basic django models and corresponding DRF API ( a fully executable (but more complex) version of this example can be found in graph_wrap.tests):

 ```
-from django.contrib.auth.models import User
-from django.db import models
+# models.py

 class Media(models.Model):
     name = models.TextField()